 Paw Patrol Birthday Cake

-This Paw Patrol Birthday Cake is sure to delight any little Paw Patrol fan.
-Pssst!
-It’s super easy to pull off!
+This Paw Patrol Birthday Cake is sure to delight any little Paw Patrol fan.ย Pssst!ย Itโs super easy to pull off!

 Ingredients

-- Large Rectangular Cake Board, Bulk Barn
+- Large Rectangular Cake Board

 - 1 Recipe Chocolate Buttercream